-GMMB contribution:

-- i) provision of office space & provide furniture and lighting etc. - ii) organization and provision to the documentation centre's existing archives - iii) establishment of posts and recruitment and training of adequate staff - iv) collection on the basis of bilateral agreements the relevant documents from the various countries which hold them - v) provision of one secretary/assistant

-Amount requested from the World Heritage Fund: US\$ 30,000

-International services: US\$ 7,000
+Phase II: July 2000 - July 2001 Duplication , organisation and transfer of documents to Ghana

-National services: US\$ 23,000

-1. Establishment of the Experts Steering Committee (5 members) US\$ 1,000 creation and planning of meetings

-Note: sitting fees for the bi-monthly meetings will be paid of by GMMB after the initial phase (5 meetings).

-- 2. Planning seminar: with the participation of at least one expert on foreign archives in this field.
-With the participation of representatives of the concerned Embassies in Ghana - 3.
-Consultant for assisting GMMB, which has most of the US\$ 5,000 expertise, to prepare and set in place the overall organization of the Centre: bidding, lay out, equipment, functional organization and, mostly, training - 4.
-Creation of a national team of documentalists to serve on the project.
-Documentalist: Contribution from the project: 24 months salary.

-Counterpart from GMMB: creation of a documentalist position for the Centre from the time of the inception of the project.

-5. Expert time (national) to research the archives existing in Ghana

-6. Communications, email, Fax and telephone with foreign documentation centres (24 months)
+Budget breakdown:Total project budget:National or other input:GMMB contribution:i)provision of office space & provide furniture and lighting etc. US\$ 30,000 In Kind ii) organization and provision to the documentation centre's existing areiii) establishment of posts and recruitment and training of adequate staff iv) collection on the basis of bilateral agreements the relevant documer which hold them v) provision of one secretary/assistant Amount requested from the World Heritage Fund: International services: National services: US\$ 30,000 US\$ 7,000 US\$ 23,000 Establishment of the Experts Steering Committee (5 members) USS creation and planning of meetings Note: sitting fees for the bi-monthly meetings will be paid of by GMMB after the initial phase \$ 1,000 (5 meetings).2.
+Planning seminar: with the participation of at least one expert on USS foreign archives in this field.
+With the participation of representatives of the concerned Embassies in Ghana \$ 4,200 3.
+Consultant for assisting GMMB, which has most of the USS expertise, to prepare and set in place the overall organization of the Centre: bidding, lay out, equipment, functional organization and, mostly, training \$ 5,000 project.
+Documentalist: Contribution from the project: 24 months salary.Counterpart from GMMB: creation of a documentalist position for the Centre from the time of the inception of the \$ 4,800 \$ 2,000 5.
+Expert time (national) to research the archives existing in Ghana US \$ 3,000 6.
+Communications, email, Fax and telephone with foreign documentation centres (24 months) \$ 3,000

-7. Supplies